francesco-pittacolo/KathaRange/docs/7-Architecture.md

 ### Deterministic Execution

-Expected outputs are explicitly defined and validated.
+Expected outputs are explicitly defined and validated, ensuring predictable and controlled behavior during execution.

+### Parameterized Execution
+Actions and plans support parameter injection, allowing reusable definitions that can adapt dynamically to different environments or scenarios.

 ### Reproducibility

-Each execution of actions and plans is fully traceable via timestamped logs.
+Each execution of actions and plans is fully traceable via structured, timestamped YAML logs, enabling debugging and auditing.

 ### Automatic Environment Preparation

 Required directories and runtime structures are automatically created.

----

-## Extensibility
+### Extensibility

 The architecture allows future extensions such as: